 We believe the Allison brand is one of the most recognized and respected names in the commercial vehicle industry and is associated with high quality, reliability, durability, vocational value, technological leadership and superior customer service.
 We believe our brand helps us maintain our leading market position and price our products commensurate with the value provided to the end user.
 Allison transmissions are optimized for the unique performance requirements of end users, which typically vary by vocation.
 Our products are highly engineered, requiring advanced manufacturing processes, and employ complex software algorithms for our transmission controls to maximize end user performance.
 We have developed over 100 different models that are used in more than 2,500 different vehicle configurations and are compatible with more than 500 combinations of engine brands, models and ratings (including diesel, gasoline, compressed natural gas and other alternative fuels).
-In 2010, over 10,000 unique Allison developed calibrations were used with our transmission control modules.
+In 2011, over 10,000 unique Allison-developed calibrations were used with our transmission control modules.
 We believe our scale, experience and culture of innovation reinforce our leading market position and provide us with a competitive advantage.

 Based on our market leadership, history of innovation, brand recognition and global presence, we believe we are well-positioned to capitalize on attractive growth opportunities globally.
-Our core North American on-highway market, which we define as Class 4-7 trucks, Class 8 straight trucks, buses (school, conventional transit, shuttle and coach) and motorhomes, is poised for recovery.
-According to ACT Research, on-highway commercial vehicle production in North America (excluding transit and coach bus, and motorhome) reached a 20-year low in 2009 and is anticipated to experience a CAGR of 20.7% from 2010 to 2013, although we cannot assure you that such growth rates will materialize.
-In addition, we believe markets outside North America represent a major growth opportunity for us, as we estimate less than 5% of the medium- and heavy-duty commercial vehicles sold outside North America in 2010 were equipped with fully-automatic transmissions, as compared to 79% in our core North American market as defined above.
+Our core North American on-highway market, which we define as Class 4-7 trucks, Class 8 straight trucks, buses (school, conventional transit, shuttle and coach) and motorhomes, is poised for continued recovery.
+According to ACT Research, on-highway commercial vehicle production in North America (excluding transit and coach bus, and motorhome) reached a 20-year low in 2009, increased by 54% from 2009 to 2011, and is anticipated to experience a CAGR of 9.0% from 2011 to 2014, representing increases of 7.7%, 16.7% and 3.1% from 2011 to 2012, 2012 to 2013 and 2013 to 2014, respectively, although we cannot assure you that such growth rates will materialize.
+In addition, we believe markets outside North America represent a major growth opportunity for us, as we estimate less than 5% of the medium- and heavy-duty commercial vehicles sold outside North America in 2011 were equipped with fully-automatic transmissions, as compared to 74% in our core North American market as defined above.
 We intend to drive the rate of adoption of fully-automatic transmissions in commercial vehicles globally by pursuing the same vocational strategy we employ in North America, though we cannot provide assurances that our business strategies will be successful or that fully-automatic transmissions will be increasingly adopted outside North America.
 Our anticipated growth outside of North America will be facilitated by our established international operations and customer relationships.
-For example, we are the leading provider of fully-automatic transmissions for medium- and heavy-duty commercial vehicles in China with a substantial installed base of over 30,000 Allison transmissions.
+For example, we are the leading provider of fully-automatic transmissions for medium- and heavy-duty commercial vehicles in China with a substantial installed base of over 35,000 Allison transmissions.
 In addition, in response to the evolving global focus on fuel consumption, we are developing new products to improve fuel efficiency without compromising performance.
-Over the last three years, we have accelerated and significantly increased our investment in research and development.
-Examples of our key innovations include the development of a fully-automatic hybrid-propulsion system for the medium- and heavy-duty commercial truck markets and a fully-automatic transmission for a portion of the Class 8 tractor truck market, where we currently have a limited presence.
+Over the last four years, we have accelerated and significantly increased our investment in research and development.
+Examples of our key innovations include the development of a fully-automatic hybrid-propulsion system for the medium- and heavy-duty commercial truck and bus markets and a fully-automatic transmission for a portion of the Class 8 tractor truck market, where we have a limited presence.